verbit-ai/verbit-streaming-python-sdk/README.md

 The current version of the service supports only WAV format (pcm_s16le - PCM signed 16-bit little-endian).
 Your generator should output audio chunks containing this format, you may also include WAV headers.

-The following example streams audio from a PCM-`wave` file:
+The following example reads audio from a WAV file and streams it to the Speech Recognition service:

 ```example_stream_wav.py
 from time import sleep